Please provide your zip code to see plans in your area.

 State officials put the cost of rebuilding the Health Connector at $254 million, with the state paying $30 million and the federal government paying the balance (by October 2015, the total had reached $285 million).
 In addition, the state has paid $259 million in medical claims for people who were temporarily enrolled in MassHealth due to the exchange’s inability to accurately determine eligibility for financial assistance in 2014.

 Health Connector performance was greatly improved in 2015.
-However, officials acknowledged many additional fixes were still needed, and consumers continued to struggle with the online payment system and long waits for customer assistance.
+However, officials acknowledged many additional fixes were still needed.
 Gov. Charlie Baker was sworn into office in January 2015, and he moved quickly to bring changes to the Health Connector leadership ranks.
 Baker is a Republican, and was formerly the CEO of Harvard Pilgrim Healthcare.
 During Baker’s campaign for governor, he was critical of the Connector’s botched roll-out, and felt that Massachusetts should have more waivers from the ACA, given that the state had already implemented successful healthcare reform.

 Massachusetts Health Connector’s technical problems had mostly been addressed by the start of the third open enrollment period, and the 2016 open enrollment period was dramatically more successful than the previous two.
 Renewal for enrollees who didn’t make changes to their plan was much faster than it was for 2015, and the exchange also added online accessibility for payment and change of circumstances requests—those features were previously only available by calling the help center.
 Call center hours were extended for open enrollment, and staffing was increased to more than 300 call center representatives.